 - Scouting: The Sunrise Rotary Club sponsors 3 different scouting units.
 We also look for opportunities to support the Girl Scouts of America

-In Bloomington-Normal Sunrise Rotary, our Foundation Committee promotes giving to 2 foundation that we support.
+In Bloomington-Normal Sunrise Rotary, our Foundation Committee promotes giving to two foundations that we support.

 The Rotary Foundation